idefix-code/idefix-days/tutorials/debugging/README.md

 </p>
 </details>

-## Problem 3
+## Problem 3: GPU segmentation fault

 Problem 3 is a disk+planet problem.
 It introduces the concept of additional source files, that are added to Idefix using the ``add_idefix_source`` function in the `CMakeLists.txt` of the setup (check it out).
 Here, the additional source files defines a new class that compute the sound speed at every point.

 Follow the same procedure as for problem 2: configure, compile and run it on your laptop and then on the GPU of your choice.
-Follow the same debugging track and try to nail it down.
+Follow the same debugging tracks as problem 3 and try to nail it down.
 Can you find where the error is?

 <details><summary>Explanation</summary>